tafshirkhan/Metro-Ticketing-Using-Clean-Architecture/README.md

 # Working with Metro.Core:

 Under Metro.Core create a new folder as #Entities.
-Under #Entities create a folder as #Base which will contains the BaseEntity.cs class: public class BaseEntity<TKey> where TKey : struct
+Under #Entities create a folder as #Base which will contains the BaseEntity.cs class:
+**BaseEntity.cs**

+public class BaseEntity<TKey> where TKey : struct
 {
         public TKey Id { get; set; }